 - Clear away any obstacles between the bed and doorway, and any other areas in the room where the senior may move around

 Throughout the house, make sure walkways are clear and large enough to accommodate a wheelchair or walker.
 It’s also important to put in smoke and carbon monoxide detectors, testing them routinely and changing batteries at least every six months.

 And consider an emergency response pendant for the senior to wear that can be activated to call for help in case of a fall or any other emergencies.

-Above all, partner with an established and reliable Kansas City in home care provider, like Hearts at Home In-Home Care.
+Above all, partner with an established and reliable provider of home care, like Hearts at Home In-Home Care.
 We are available to perform a home safety assessment and recommend additional measures that can be taken to make sure your loved one remains safe, as well as provide a variety of in-home care services, customized to each individual’s distinct needs.